0xchat-app/0xchat-core/README.md

 - Lightning wallet Integration

 ## Support

+We encourage contributions from the developer community!
+To contribute, please fork this repository, make your changes, and submit a pull request.
 If you encounter any issues or have questions, feel free to open an issue in this repository.
-Our team will do their best to provide you with the necessary assistance.

 For more details and updates, please visit the official [0xChat website](https://www.0xchat.com).